Telephone: +44 (0)24 765 23446

 My specific areas of research are the formal models of elections, communication games, dynamic games with asymmetric information, theoretical behavioral economics, formal models of international relations, and contract theory.

-I was born in Cremona, Italy, in April 1971, where I lived until starting college in Milan, at Bocconi University in September 1990.
+I was born in Cremona, Italy, in April 1971, where I lived until going to University in Milan, at Universita Bocconi in September 1990.
 I graduated in Economics and Statistics (DES), with honors in July 1995.
-In August 1995, I started a PhD in Economics at Northwestern University, in Evanston, IL, and laureated in June 2000, with Eddie Dekel and Juuso Valimaki.
-In June 2000, I took an Assistant Professorship at the University of Rochester, Department of Economics, with Hugo Hopenhayn and John Duggan as my menthors; this position was renewed in June 2003.
+In August 1995, I started a PhD in Economics at Northwestern University, in Evanston, IL, that I completed in June 2000, with Eddie Dekel and Juuso Valimaki as my advisers.
+In June 2000, I took an Assistant Professorship at the University of Rochester, Department of Economics, with Hugo Hopenhayn and John Duggan as my mentors; this position was renewed in June 2003.
 In September 2003, I have been tenured with a Lectureship (Assistant Professorship) in Economics at the University College, London.
-In September 2007, I have become a Professor at the University of Essex, Department of Economic, and then a Professor at the University of Warwick, Department of Economics, in May 2011.
+In November 2006, I have become Professore Ordinario at the Universita degli Studi di Brescia, Faculty of Economics and Management, then a Professor at the University of Essex, Department of Economic, in September 2007, and then a Professor at the University of Warwick, Department of Economics, in May 2011.

 Selected Recent Publications